 Anti-Money Laundering Program

-- Employees must receive ongoing AML training
+- Employees must receive ongoing anti-money laundering training

-There is no “one size fits all” solution to Patriot Act anti-money laundering compliance requirements.
+There is no “one size fits all” solution to the USA Patriot Act anti-money laundering compliance requirements.
 While each financial institution must fulfill the criteria listed above, it is essential that their program is tailored to their unique needs and vulnerabilities as well as the risk profiles of their clients.

 Customer Identification Verification